kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

 # Training pre-requisites
 This Kedro training materials assume the following pre-requisites for your technical understanding.

 We assume understanding of these technologies and concepts during the training.
-In order to maximise your learning experience from the Kedro training, please review them before going through the training (there are external resource links for you to get a refresher for each topic).
+In order to maximise your learning experience from the Kedro training, please review them before going through the training (there are external resource links for you to get a refresher on each topic).

 - Intermediate Python knowledge
   - [Basic Python](https://developers.google.com/edu/python)